A serie of nocturnal thesis

 Robin Delerce

-This thesis focuses on the Avoriaz festival and attempts to highlight the dynamics that made it successful and then caused its decline.
-Despite strong media presence throughout its existence, the Avoriaz festival is now largely forgotten.
-For the 50th anniversary of the launch of the festival in 2023, this work provides an opportunity to reflect on the memory and legacy of this event.
-Created in 1973 to promote the resort, the Avoriaz International Fantasy Film Festival benefited from the emergence of a new generation of fantasy filmmakers, featuring the likes of Steven Spielberg, Brian De Palma, David Lynch, John Carpenter, George Miller, Luc Besson, David Cronenberg, James Cameron, Paul Verhoeven and Peter Jackson.
-All these filmmakers were able to benefit from the visibility offered by the festival in their early days.
-For two decades, it was a gateway for many fantasy fans of the time and largely contributed to the democratisation of the genre in France.
+This thesis focuses on the Avoriaz International Fantasy Film Festival, aiming to shed light on the dynamics that initially contributed to its success and subsequently led to its decline.
+Despite maintaining a strong media presence throughout its existence, the festival is now largely forgotten.
+As it celebrates its 50th anniversary in 2023, this work provides an opportunity to reflect on the memory and legacy of this event.
+Established in 1973 with the purpose of promoting the Avoriaz ski resort through night events, the festival thrived during the emergence of a new generation of fantasy filmmakers.
+Notable figures such as Steven Spielberg, Brian De Palma, David Lynch, John Carpenter, George Miller, Luc Besson, David Cronenberg, James Cameron, Paul Verhoeven, and Peter Jackson were featured, all of whom benefited from the visibility provided by the festival in their early careers.
+Over two decades, it served as a gateway for many fantasy enthusiasts of the time and significantly contributed to the democratization of the genre in France.

 Patrycja Pawlik